 - It did not make me gain weight.
 I actually lost a little during the course of the 6 days of pills without really trying.

 - Taking the first two right away after a long run before eating made my head super foggy all day, to the point where I actually had to tell my boss I was on medication so he wouldn’t think I was taking (illegal) drugs at work.
+I’m glad I cleared the misconception because I’d have been sacked that very day and be sent off to one of those Tampa drug rehabs.
 I’m still not sure if I was truly out of it or just super paranoid, but I muddled through.

 - I’d definitely say that I see what people mean about recreational steroid use.
 While it was probably super mild and I am just really in tune with this stuff, my body definitely felt a little more… resilient than normal when I was taking a decent amount of it (the dose tapered off as the week went on).